Bridget Jones’s baby is the 3rd installment of the Bridget Jones’ saga…

 And she affords all who come into her world to forgive themselves their transgressions, too.

-My visceral reaction had nothing to do with the movie; but it spokes volumes of my perspective.
+My visceral reaction had nothing to do with the movie, but it spoke volumes of my perspective.
 Like Elaine, I saw grace and ran the other way.
 Learning to love and be easy with yourself is rarely taught or implied.

 Instead, some of us are taught the way to achieve acceptance is through perfection.